audio-captioning/dcase-2020-baseline/README.md

       dropout_p_decoder: .25
       max_out_t_steps: 22

+The `use_pre_trained_model` flag indicates if a pre-trained model will be used.
+If this flag is set to `Yes`, then the name of the file with the weights of the pre-trained model has to be specified in the `settings/dirs_and_files.yaml` file.

 The `encoder` block has the settings for the encoder of the baseline DNN:

   * the input dimensionality to the first layer of the encoder - `input_dim_encoder`